Deep Learning Intermediate ⏱ 35 min deep learningneural networksfast.aigradient descentPyTorchReLUJeremy Howardlearning scienceAI education

 Learning Rate: Why Size Matters

 Howard visualises the loss landscape as a bowl (a quadratic approximation is locally valid near any smooth minimum).
 A large learning rate causes the optimiser to overshoot the bottom of the bowl, potentially diverging.
 A learning rate that's too small means thousands of iterations to converge.
-Howard's practical heuristic at this stage: start around 1e-3, watch the loss curve, and halve it if the curve oscillates.
+Howard's practical heuristic at this stage: start around 1e-3, watch the loss curve, and halve it if it oscillates.

 Step 5 — Why Quadratics Are Not Enough